Foundations Investment Advisors LLC Acquires 2,112 Shares of WestRock (NYSE:WRK)

 WestRock Dividend Announcement

-The firm also recently declared a quarterly dividend, which was paid on Wednesday, February 22nd.
-Stockholders of record on Friday, February 10th were given a $0.275 dividend.
+The firm also recently disclosed a quarterly dividend, which was paid on Wednesday, February 22nd.
+Stockholders of record on Friday, February 10th were issued a $0.275 dividend.
 The ex-dividend date was Thursday, February 9th.
-This represents a $1.10 annualized dividend and a dividend yield of 3.88%.
-WestRock’s payout ratio is presently 35.03%.
+This represents a $1.10 dividend on an annualized basis and a dividend yield of 3.88%.
+WestRock’s payout ratio is 35.03%.

 WestRock Company Profile